Ballarat, California: After the mines, "colorful characters" and a hippie festival

-Today
+21st century

-Today, Ballarat has one full-time resident.
-As of June 2013 Rocky Novak and his dogs, Potlicker and Brownie, live in the town.
-Rocky runs the general store on afternoons and weekends to supply tourists, and is working on repairing the water pipes that supply the town, for which he is paid by the government.
-Rocky was featured in the 2018 film vignette "The Mayor of Ballarat" by Mickey Todiwala and Monika Delgado.
-The five-minute character piece features a montage of various Ballarat locations with a voiceover of Rocky describing his life in town and musings on human nature.
+In 2018 Ballarat had three full-time residents: Rocky Novak and his two dogs, Potlicker and Brownie.
+On afternoons and weekends Rocky would run the general store, which primarily catered to tourists.
+Novak was featured in the 2018 film vignette "The Mayor of Ballarat" by Mickey Todiwala and Monika Delgado.
+The five-minute character piece featured a montage of various Ballarat locations with a voiceover narrated by Rocky describing his life in the town, while interjecting his various musings on human nature.

+Around 2020, Novak moved to nearby Trona, and Ballarat's general store was then managed by other nearby residents.
+As of then, there were approximately two full-time town residents.

-Ballarat is used as a meeting point for four-wheel-drive expeditions into the Panamint Range and Death Valley, and in winter up to 300 people camp in the grounds of the town.
+Ballarat is used as a meeting point for four wheeling expeditions into the Panamint Range and Death Valley, and in winter up to 300 people camp in the grounds of the town.
 The town was recently used as a set to tell the story of the Ballarat Bandit.

 Ballarat was featured in an episode of Top Gear USA and the movie Obselidia.

-The town has a ZIP Code of 93592, and is inside area codes 442 and 760.
+The town ZIP Code is 93592, and is inside area codes 442 and 760.

 Ballarat in fiction

-Ballarat has featured in Western fiction including Hellbound for Ballarat (1970) by Nelson C. Nye and Bounty Hunt at Ballarat (1973) by Clayton Matthews.
+Ballarat has featured in Western fiction, including Hellbound for Ballarat (1970) by Nelson C. Nye and Bounty Hunt at Ballarat (1973) by Clayton Matthews.